-You could also face liability if you own a home.
+You can also face liability if you own a home.
 For example, if you:

-- invite a guest for dinner and he or she trips on your rug and injures her hand in the fall.
+- Invite a guest for dinner and he or she trips on your rug and injures his or her hand in the fall.

 If you have home insurance liability coverage, you may also be protected if the damage happens away from home.
 For example, if you are on vacation and you accidentally break a hotel room window, your home insurance may pay for the damages.

-- shovel snow from your sidewalk causing someone to slip and fall, you may be liable.
+- Shovel snow from your sidewalk causing someone to slip and fall

-- trim dead branches from a tree and allow them to fall on your neighbor's car, you may be liable.
+- Trim dead branches from a tree and allow them to fall on your neighbor’s car

-- warn the cable repairman that your dog dug holes in your backyard and he twists his ankle, you may be liable.
+- Warn the cable repairman that your dog dug holes in your backyard and he twists his ankle.

-So, you may not have done anything to intentionally cause damage or harm – but because you didn't take the precautions that a reasonable person would in a similar situation, you may be considered negligent.
+So, you may not have done anything to intentionally cause damage or harm — but because you didn’t take the precautions that a reasonable person would in a similar situation, you are considered negligent.

 Will my insurance policy’s liability coverage protect me if I am negligent?